MLOps-essi-upc/taed2-PedestrianDetection/models/model-card.md

 - **Loss objectness:** loss associated with objectness prediction to determine whether an object is present in a specific region of an image.

 - **Loss RPN box regression:** quantifies the loss for region proposal network (RPN) bounding box regression, measuring how well the model is proposing object regions.

+##### Test
+- **Average recall (AR):** (for the mask and bounding boxes) evaluates how well the model detects and recalls correct ojects, measuring the proportion of the true positive predictions that the model correctly identifies.

+- **Average precisions (AP):** (for the mask and bounding boxes) quantifies how well the model precisely identifies and localizes objects within the image, considering both the accuracy and spatial overlap of the predictions.

 ### Results